 Areas of interest: Social Determinants of Health • Migration • Inequality • Gender • Race/Ethnicity • Health and Social Policy • Globalization

 Education: MPhil, Sociomedical Sciences, Columbia University (2019); MPH, Sociomedical Sciences, Columbia University (2015); BA, Public Health Studies, Johns Hopkins University (2011)

 Sharon Green is a PhD student studying sociology and public health.
 She is also an NIH-funded Gender, Sexuality, and Health Fellow.
 Her research utilizes population-level survey data and qualitative data to explore how migration and globalization produce health disparities and social inequalities.
-Green’s earlier work examined harm reduction approaches to tobacco control through use of qualitative interview data, and gun control strategies through use of computational social science techniques.
+Green’s earlier work examined harm reduction approaches to tobacco control through the use of qualitative interview data, and gun control strategies through the use of computational social science techniques.
 Her work has been published in the New England Journal of Medicine, American Journal of Public Health, and Social Science and Medicine – Population Health.
 Prior to her doctoral studies, Green worked as an HIV screening and counseling program coordinator at the Johns Hopkins Emergency Department; a middle school science teacher in rural Ghana; and an emergency medical technician in Israel, where she treated Israelis, Palestinians, and refugees.

 Cohort Year: 2016

 Areas of interest: Latino Health • Clinical Cultures • Science Technology Studies • Qualitative Methods • Social Determinants of Health • Epistemology

 Education: MPhil, Sociomedical Sciences, Columbia University (2019); MA, Sociology, Columbia University (2012); BA, Human Biology, Stanford University (2010)